RealSelf: Business model

 RealSelf is a two-sided marketplace that is free for consumers.
 Registration is required to submit content.
 Medical professionals are only required to have a medical license to claim a free profile and can self-verify their qualifications and experience.
 Profiles can be upgraded via a paid membership.
 Medical professionals cannot achieve "Verified" status without prior payment to RealSelf.com.
 They may also buy advertising that appears on the site.
 All professionals on RealSelf must meet participation guidelines before they can be listed.
 They can only buy ads and post content in specialties where they hold qualifications.
 RealSelf refer to their doctors as "cosmetic doctors" as they may only have a medical license and are not recognized as plastic surgeons or any type of board-certified surgeon.

 All reviews, questions and forums undergo moderation before they are posted.
 RealSelf does not allow doctors to remove consumer reviews.
 RealSelf does not publicize their moderation algorithm.
 Other review websites, such as Yelp and TripAdvisor, also do not publish their moderation algorithm, with Yelp stating to the Irish Times that "we don't disclose precise details about the recommendation software to prevent people from gaming the system."

 Awards

-RealSelf is accredited by the Better Business Bureau.
+RealSelf is not accredited by the Better Business Bureau.
 The company has won workplace awards from Entrepreneur, Glassdoor, Puget Sound Business Journal, Geekwire and Seattle Business Magazine.

-RealSelf releases a yearly “Most Worth It” list of procedures, RealSelf Hall of Fame, RealSelf 100 and RealSelf 500 awards for doctors.
+RealSelf releases a yearly Most Worth It list of procedures, RealSelf Hall of Fame, RealSelf 100 and RealSelf 500 awards for doctors.
 The awards are free and are based on ratings from consumers.